 This is compelling research and makes for a great news headline, but what does it actually mean?
 And should you be supplementing with vitamin D?

-Let’s review the literature together, but before that, let's first review what exactly the SARS-CoV-2 virus in, learn a little bit more about the immune system, including innate, adaptive, and innate immunity, and then move on to vitamin D and the if there is a gain to vitamin D supplementation in preventing and fighting COVID-19 infection.
+Let’s review the literature together, but before that, let's first review what exactly the SARS-CoV-2 virus in, learn a little bit more about the immune system, including innate, adaptive, and innate immunity, and then move on to vitamin D and the if there is a gain to vitamin D supplementation in supporting the body to both prevent and fight COVID-19 infection.

 COVID-19: The Global Pandemic and Infodemic

 There is a flood of information, misinformation, interpretation, and misinterpretation.
 As a result, it is difficult for any of us to determine which information is accurate and which of that is applicable to us.
 By its very nature, a pandemic is dynamic and confusing.
 Remember when we were unsure whether or not to sanitize groceries as they came into the house?